ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 or method call has been dropped.

 You should use the ConfigResolver instead.
-Do not store the values globally, call `ConfigResolverInterface::getParameter` instead every time the value is needed.
+Do not store the values globally.
+Every time the value is needed call `ConfigResolverInterface::getParameter`.

 ### Controllers